 Shophouses are historical two- to three-story row houses, that typically originally had shop space on the first floor and living quarters above.
 Today, many of these units have been converted to full residential spaces, and are unique historical homes that give residents an interesting taste of old Singapore.
 Their increasing popularity, however, has made them quite expensive, and because of steep stairways and dark spaces, they may not be the best option for families with small children.

 HDB flats are public housing blocks built by the Housing Development Board (HDB) for Singapore citizens.
-These can be from 10 stories to 20+ stories, depending on year of construction.
+These can be from 10 stories to 20+ stories, depending on the year of construction.
 There is a range of selection, from 1-room flats to 5- room flats.
 Although foreigners are not allowed to buy brand new flats directly from the HDB, they can buy older flats or lease from Singapore owners.
-Few expatriates live in HDBs, but those who do benefit from the cost effectiveness.
+Few expatriates live in HDBs, but those who do benefit from the cost-effectiveness.